 - A life sentence represents the disposition of a serious criminal case, in which the convicted person spends the remainder of his or her life in prison.

 - A mandatory sentence is created by state statute and represents the rendering of a punishment for which a judge has/had no room for discretion.
 Generally it means that the sentence may not be suspended and that no probation may be imposed, leaving the judge with no alternative but the "mandated" sentence.

 - A maximum sentence represents the outer limit of a punishment, beyond which a convicted person may not be held in custody.

 - A minimum sentence represents the minimum punishment or the minimum time a convicted person must spend in prison before becoming eligible for parole or release.

 - A presumptive sentence exists in many states by statute.
 It specifies an appropriate or "normal" sentence for each offense to be used as a baseline for a judge when meting out a punishment.
 The statutory presumptive sentence is considered along with other relevant factors (aggravating or mitigating circumstances) in determining the actual sentence.
 Most states have statutory "presumptive guidelines" for major or common offenses.

 - A straight or flat sentence is a fixed sentence without a maximum or minimum.

 - A suspended sentence actually has two different meanings.
 It may refer to a withholding or postponing of pronouncing a sentence following a conviction or it may refer to the postponing of the execution of a sentence after it has been pronounced

 If you've been arrested and charged with a crime, or even if you've recently been convicted, knowing your sentencing options is of paramount importance.
 While only a judge has the power to impose your sentencing terms, you aren't without some options.
-Speak with a criminal defense attorney today at no obligation for a free case review and to understand how sentencing may work in your specific case.
+Speak with a local criminal defense attorney today to understand how sentencing may work in your specific case.